vjayaman/ahc_project/README.md

 *figs\_and\_tbls/* contain figures and tables used in the project report (as well as a few that were considered and not used).

 *result_processing/* contains the base files used for processing the outputs of the MPI runs - functions of each are saved to rfuncs.R, for easier use during app runtime.
-Includes a function that runs the *fastcluster* R package on the same matrices as the sequential implementation run in *hybrid\_clustering.R*
+Includes a function that runs the *fastcluster* R package on the same matrices as the sequential implementation run in *hybrid\_clustering.R*. (*rfuncs.R* is better commented than the other files).